 Easter, a holiday that seems to go hand in hand with eggs!
 Happy to say that here are great plant based and refined sugar free “eggy” options to enjoy during these holidays.I have made some vegan chocolate dipped Easter eggs to enjoy with a marzipan like coconut filling.
 Like the filled chocolate eggs with a yellow center for some addition of color and an egg-like appearance.

-Ingredients for about 20 to 25 vegan Chocolate dipped Easter Eggs,
+Ingredients for about 25 vegan Chocolate dipped Easter Eggs,

 For the coconut filling,

 - 4 Tbsp. rice syrup, maple syrup or honey

 - 1 cup cashews soaked for 2 hours

 - Little pinch of salt

 For the yellow,